NassimRS/Cleaning-Data-Final-Assignment/CodeBook.md

 A R script called run_analysis was created which performs the following actions on the dataset described above:

+## Identifiers for the R script

+* `subject` - The ID of the test subject
+* `activity` - The type of activity performed when the corresponding measurements were taken

+## Code performs the following steps

-1- The data was first uploaded and the training and test sets was merged to create one data set stored in df_merged 2- The merged data was labeled based on features (Appropriately labels the data set with descriptive variable names) stored in df_features and added to df_merged
+* `Step1` The data was first uploaded and the training and test sets was merged to create one data set stored in df_merged
+* `Step2` The merged data was labeled based on features (Appropriately labels the data set with descriptive variable names) stored in df_features and added to df_merged
-3- Then only the measurements on the mean and standard deviation for each measurement was extracted and stored in df_mergedMeanStd
+* `Step3` Then only the measurements on the mean and standard deviation for each measurement was extracted and stored in df_mergedMeanStd
-4- Activity labels was read for train and test data and was added to the merged data 5- Subject labels for train and test data was read and added to the merged data 6- A descriptive activity names were replaced the numbers correspondent to each activity in the data set 7- A second, independent tidy data set was created with the average of each variable for each activity and each subject.
-This data set was called df_new and was stored in NewDataSet.txt file 8-End
+* `Step4` Activity labels was read for train and test data and was added to the merged data
+* `Step5` Subject labels for train and test data was read and added to the merged data
+* `Step6` A descriptive activity names were replaced the numbers correspondent to each activity in the data set
+* `Step7` A second, independent tidy data set was created with the average of each variable for each activity and each subject.
+This data set was called df_new and was stored in NewDataSet.txt file
+* `Step8`End